den-ii/lendsqr-fe-test/README.md

 - Get user details by id https://6270020422c706a0ae70b72c.mockapi.io/lendsqr/api/v1/users/:id

 ## How to Login
-Login in with adedeji@gmail.com and any password with length greather than five
+Login in with adedeji@gmail.com and any password with length greater than five